A MOTHER of two has launched a campaign to ban smartphones in schools for children up to the end of Year 9, or 14 years.

 Clare said the "positive response has been overwhelming, I have been contacted by parents in floods of tears who are so grateful to have found a community that shares their concerns."

-The next steps of the initiative is to establish the "Smartphone Free Schools Movement', that will aim to encourage schools to make a pledge to not allow smartphones and after that, Clare says "we will keep pushing until we get real change.
+The next step of the initiative is to establish the "Smartphone Free Schools Movement', which will aim to encourage schools to make a pledge to not allow smartphones.
+After that, Clare says "We will keep pushing until we get real change.
 Childhood is too short to be spent on a smartphone, we are fighting back against big tech."

 You can learn more about the movement here;